blowery/Lettering.js/README.md

-# Lettering.js, a jQuery plugin for radical Web Typography
+# Lettering.js, a Dojo plugin for radical Web Typography
+## Note
+This is a port of the jQuery Lettering.js plugin to Dojo.
+You can find the original site here: http://daverupert.com/2010/09/lettering-js/

 We developed a lightweight, easy to use Javascript `span` injector for radical Web Typography, we're calling it "Lettering Dot JS", and we're releasing it today for free over on Github.
 Let me demo it for you: `</stevejobs>`

 ## Individual Letter Control with Lettering.js